 Types of OE Employees

-Permanent – OE staff employed for a period of time anticipated to be long-term
+Permanent – OE staff employed for a period of time anticipated to be long-term.

 Temporary – OE staff employed for a select duration, scheduled as full-time, part-time, or as needed.
 Temporary employees do not receive OE employee time or other benefits.

-Term – OE staff employed by a select duration, scheduled as full-time, part-time, or as needed.
+Term – OE staff employed for a select duration, scheduled as full-time, part-time, or as needed.
 Term employees do receive OE employee time or other benefits.

 OE Position Descriptions